swich11/item-sorter/README.md

 Future work on this model, also becomes a necessity should any additional types of objects or bins want to be added for use with this system.

 ### Gripper
+The gripper in its current form has significant room for improvement, despite working reliably.
+While all components were 3D printed at 10% infill for durability, the inherent limitations of FDM printing such as imprecise hole tolerances and rough surface finishes, made assembly challenging.
+Several parts required manual drilling and sanding to achieve smooth travel along the guide rods.
+Although the jaws include grooved contact surfaces, they do not consistently achieve a secure grasp, so adding a higher-friction material such as rubber is planned to improve tactility.
+Additionally, the interface between the jaws and the guide rods can be refined to reduce friction and improve sliding performance, leading to more reliable and repeatable motion.
 ### Visualisation

 ### Closed-Loop Behaviour